fkurushin/fkurushin/README.md

 </p>

 ## Education
-- Bachelor of Applied Mathematics and Physics at **MEPhI**. _Study of the dependence of the [elliptical flow](https://github.com/fkurushin/Flow) of identified hadrons on the energy of colliding nuclei in the field of operation of the Nucleotron-NICA accelerator complexe_
+- Bachelor of Applied Mathematics and Physics at **MEPhI**. _Study of the dependence of the [elliptical flow](https://github.com/fkurushin/Flow) of identified hadrons on the energy of colliding nuclei in the field of operation of the Nucleotron-NICA accelerator complexe._
 - Right now I am studying for a master's degree in information systems and technologies